 This webinar provides an introduction to the Learning Collaborative and an overview of the evidence on what works to improve asthma control with a focus on Medicaid and CHIP populations.
 Dr. Joy Hsu, from the Centers for Disease Control and Prevention (CDC), highlights six effective clinical and community-based strategies for improving asthma control and outcomes (summarized by the acronym EXHALE).
 Natasha Reese-McLaughlin, from Mathematica, presents a sample driver diagram that demonstrates where Medicaid and CHIP programs can influence improvements in the delivery of comprehensive asthma care to improve outcomes.

 Webinar #2: "Using Data to Improve Asthma Control: Asthma Quality Measures"

 November 21, 2019

 This webinar focuses on how states can use asthma quality measures and other data to drive asthma quality improvement activities.
 Presenters identify measures related to key drivers of asthma control, demonstrate how states can use data to identify target project areas, and participate in a discussion on the various uses of asthma quality measures including quality improvement, performance monitoring, and public health surveillance.

-This webinar will highlight the evidence-based strategies states can implement to improve asthma management and help beneficiaries identify, mitigate, and manage asthma triggers.
-State presenters will describe their asthma improvement initiatives, share data on outcomes, and engage in a discussion about the challenges they faced and lessons learned through the implementation process.
+This webinar highlights the evidence-based strategies states can implement to improve asthma management and help beneficiaries identify, mitigate, and manage asthma triggers.
+State presenters from Missouri, Maryland and California describe their asthma improvement initiatives, share data on outcomes, and engage in a discussion about the challenges they faced and lessons learned through the implementation process.